jaaufauvre/philips-hue-auto-config/README.md

 ## Overview

-This project allows to describe and automatically apply a Philips Hue Bridge configuration.
+This project allows to describe a Philips Hue Bridge configuration as a JSON file and then automatically apply it.

 It can be used to:
 * Reduce the amount of time spent on manual configuration
 * Factory-reset a Hue Bridge and restore its previous configuration at any time
 * Move a configuration to another Hue Bridge
 * Split an existing configuration across two Hue Bridges
+* Version-control configurations

 ## Input configuration file